-To create a track with a Video object, first insert a chapter from the Toolbox into the Timeline.

-Drag a Video object to the location where you want the video to begin.
-If you are creating a new track, drag the video object to the "Drag here to create new track" label.
-Now the file selection window appears, where you select a video file.

-Alternatively, you can use the File browser and drag a video file from there to Timeline; you do not need the video object in this case.
-The video file will be detected automatically.

-Using the Chapter object this way you can Label the video 42 with an additional Text object.
+To create a track with a video object, first add a chapter from the Toolbox into the Timeline track.
+How to insert a chapter object into your project is described in the chapter "Working with multiple tracks 96".
+Drag a video object to the position where you want the video to start.
+If you are creating a new track, drag the video object onto the "Drag here to create new track" label.
+The file selection window now appears in which you can select a video file.
+Alternatively, you can use the file browser and drag a video file from there into the Timeline.
+You do not need the video object in this case.
+The video file is recognized automatically.
+You can label the video 42 with an additional text object using this method of the chapter object.
 7.6 Grouping with Flexi-Collage

-The Flexi-Collage can be found in the Toolbox under the tab objects.
+Flexi-Collage The Flexi-Collage can be found in the Toolbox under the tab objects.
 Grouping objects within a Flexi-Collage.
 You can then animate this group and apply effects.
 In this way you can, for example, combine multiple transitions or create animations with multiple concurrent movement paths movement paths.
-Just as with the chapter object, inside the Flexi-Collages tracks can be created You can also nest several Flexi-Collages inside one another.
+Just as with the chapter object, inside the Flexi-Collages tracks can be created 36.
+You can also nest several Flexi-Collages inside one another.